Only two things are infinite, the universe and human stupidity, and I'm not sure about the former.

 For wildlife, our most destructive activity is clearing forest and grassland for farming.
 A species that has lost most of its habitat can be pushed to the edge of survival by more intensive farming practices, pesticides, industrial pollution and legal hunting.
 At that point highway deaths, illegal hunting, litter and even eco-tourism can become significant factors.

-With seven billion people on the planet, the pace of change is such that anybody reaching the age of sixty can look back at a very different world that he or she knew at the age of ten.
+With nearly eight billion people on the planet, the pace of change is such that anybody reaching the age of sixty can look back at a very different world that he or she knew at the age of ten.
 For example I've always lived in the countryside, and when I was 10 years old I couldn't step outdoors without seeing a sparrow, lapwing or hare.
 I wasn't far from a river and the sea so it was easy to see kingfishers and dolphins.
 Now all of these are quite rare in Britain.
 If you had told anybody back then that sparrows or cod would soon be on anybody's conservation red list they would have laughed at you.
 I'll come back to the common cod-fish below.

 Sparrows were once one of the commonest town and country birds worldwide, and are mentioned in the Bible and by Catullus.
 Previously extremely common in Britain, they were used by Chaucer and many other writers as a symbol for the cheeky, confident survivor.
 Their population has declined in the UK since the 1970s, overall by 68% but by 90% in urban areas and they have practically disappeared from most parts of London.
 The reason is unknown; suggestions range from disease (unspecified) to an increase in radiation from mobile phones.
 Lapwings and hares have both been severely affected by increasingly intensive farming practices.
 The lapwing has decreased by 80% since 1960 and hares have decreased by 98% since 1930.
 The kingfisher is in long term decline due to river pollution and riverbank engineering works, and there are now fewer than 16,000 in Britain.
 Dolphins are now very seldom seen in coastal waters around England, although they can sometimes be seen off Wales, and are fairly easy to see in Scottish waters.